FICO

 Conclusion

 The COGS split allows for a detailed analysis of the COGS in financial accounting and margin analysis.
-You can also activate the COGS split without using margin analysis, but you have to use the controlling functionality taco be able to take advantage of the COGS split in SAP S/4HANA.
+You can also activate the COGS split without using margin analysis, but you have to use the controlling functionality to be able to take advantage of the COGS split in SAP S/4HANA.

 Comments